 Rubondo Island National Park

-It is located on the southwest shores of Lake Victoria, Rubondo Island National Park includes Rubondo Island and several other small islands of Lake Victoria.
+It is located on the southwest shores of Lake Victoria.
+Rubondo Island National Park includes Rubondo Island and several other small islands of Lake Victoria.

 Rubondo is the best place to see a variety of butterflies and birdlife easily from the lakeshore.